 THE LIGHTING DESIGNER

 YOSHIAKI TAGO, whose video was part of the live performance, has made NEWS FROM FUKUSHIMA into a film.
 Tago directed “A.F.O.,” “Believer,” “Worst Contact,” “Meido in Akihabara.”
 His short “The Song of a Tube Manufacturer” won the runner-up prize at the Yasujiro Ozu Memorial Film Festival in 2013.
-He serves as film adviser for Takashi Murakami.
+He served as film adviser for Takashi Murakami.
 He has worked with Nobuhiko Obayashi, Takashi Miike and Macoto Tezuka.
 He is a graduate of the prestigious Tokyo film school founded by Shohei Imamura.

 NEWS FROM FUKUSHIMA debuted at La MaMa Experimental Theatre in New York Sept.
 11 -13, 2015.